By Dan Parry

 In the picturesque La Rioja town of Ezcaray there is a large, rustic brick house which always causes this particular visitor to stop for a minute, scratch his head and gaze in bemusement.
 It doesn’t have any structural irregularities nor is it an architectural wonder but it does boast an interesting shift in colour.

-Spain, it has been said, is the land of furious disagreements.
+It has been said that Spain is the land of furious disagreements.
 Spanish fortitude and stubbornness have resulted in many of the nation’s greatest accomplishments.
-(Take the national teams’ Euro’s and World Cup victories, for example, it is easily arguable that these successes were built on a refusal to compromise their style of play.)
-On other occasions, though, it has ruined friendships, relationships, families and it has even threatened to destroy the country itself.
+Take the national team’s Euro’s and World Cup victories, for example.
+It is easy to make the argument that these successes were built on a refusal to compromise their style of play.
+On other occasions, though, this doggedness it has ruined friendships, relationships, families and it has even threatened to destroy the country itself.

-Once upon a time, Spanish football, before it had barely begun to make an impact, came dangerously close to being a victim of this very same complex.
+Before it had barely begun to make an impact, Spanish football alsocame dangerously close to being a victim of this very same complex.